apache/infrastructure-website/content/pages/jira-guidelines.md

 If you need to open a Jira ticket for a particular project and do not have an ASF Jira account, you can use the <a href="https://selfserve.apache.org/jira-account.html" target="_blank">Jira account request</a> feature in our <a href="https://selfserve.apache.org" target="_blank">self-serve portal</a> to request an account.
 The project which you specify in your request will review your information and either approve or reject the application.
 You will get a notification of their decision.

+If your application is approved, you receive an email with a link to where you can request a password for your Jira account.
+Once you have logged in, you can create Jira tickets for ASF projects, for Infra, or for the ASF in general.

 <h3 id="account">Creating an account for a non-ASF reporter<a class="headerlink" href="#account" title="Permanent link">&para;</a></h3>

-To provide an ASF Jira account for someone who is not a part of the ASF community but wants to create Jira tickets related to a project's product, someone on the project's PMC can follow these steps:
+When someone who is not part of the ASF community requests a Jira account so they can submit tickets related to a project's product, the PMC of the project they specify in their application receives a notice that the application is pending.

-  - Gather this information from the requestor:
-    - email address
-    - preferred username (N.B. hyphens not allowed)
-    - alternate username (in case the preferred one is already in use)
-    - display name, if it is different from the username
-  - Go to <a href="https://selfserve.apache.org/" target="_blank">selfserve.apache.org</a> and select ‘Create a Jira user account’.
-    - If you need to log in, make sure you are using your ldap credentials that you use for logging into to other Apache services.
-  - On the screen that appears, provide the username, display name, and email address for the new account.
-Then click the `submit` button.
-  - If the account is created, a success message appears onscreen.

-The user receives an email with a link to where they can have their password sent to them.
-They then can create Jira tickets for ASF projects, for Infra, or for the ASF in general.
+Review the applicant's information and either approve or deny the request.
+If you deny the request, you have the option of adding an explanation for the denial.
+The system sends an email with your decision (including any explanation you provide for a denial) to the applicant.

 <h3 id="before">Before you create a ticket<a class="headerlink" href="#before" title="Permanent link">&para;</a></h3>